 Writing is emphasized as students learn how to write formal research papers and essays analyzing literature.
 Students are challenged to read critically and to analyze material in both the history and literature sections of course work.
-History continues to be taught chronologically starting about 400 BC through the present day.
-Students are introduced to the physical, life and earth sciences through hands-on experiments and projects.
-After being tested, students are placed in an appropriate level for math and algebra is introduced as skills are mastered.
-Students also take on special responsibilities in middle school including composing and editing an elementary wide newsletter, creating the school yearbook, and learning entrepreneurial skills through selling school merchandise and participating in fundraisers.
+History continues to be taught chronologically.
+Students will build on their knowledge of physical, life and earth sciences through hands-on experiments and projects.
+After being tested, students are placed in appropriate levels for math and language.
+Students take on more responsibilities in caring for their environment, extending their role beyond their classroom and into the entirety of school as well as their community.

 Learn to read novels, short stories and poems analytically.
 Students are introduced to literary analysis/criticism and terms used for this purpose. (e.g. foreshadowing, climax, point of view, etc.)

 New vocabulary is introduced and practiced.
 Students also participate in vocabulary exercises, puzzles and games.
 Students learn how to figure out what words mean through analyzing their context.

 Students learn to write a literary essay analyzing a novel, short story or poem.
 Included is the introduction for outlining ideas for an essay and how to effectively plan an essay based on a thesis.
 Students also practice proofreading and rewriting essays.